2025 AHL Skills Competition

 North Division Defense

 Very little has gone the Comets’ way this season, but Casey has been an exceptionally bright spot.
 He came to Utica early in the season.
 Everyone knows that Casey can generate offensively; that is not the point to being in the AHL.
 After two years at the University of Michigan, this time in Utica is a chance to strengthen his defensive play.
 He’s doing that while still offering up numbers (2-12-14).
-This year’s selection is probably a one-and-done situation for Casey, who seems to be well on his way to a productive NHL career.
+Casey unfortunately sustained an injury last month and will not be back in time to participate in the All-Star Classic.

 Jeremy Davies, Belleville Senators (OTT)